binokula/binokula.github.io/mkdocs/docs/user-guide.md

 # User Guide ![](images/favicon.png)

-This section will document Binokulas' functionality for end users.
+This section will document Binokula functionality for end users.